fosteringai/fosteringai.github.io/content/post/AI_at_schools/index.md

 * 9:00 Registration and networking moment

 * 10:00 Welcome and Opening remarks

+* 10:15 Keynote Paulo Novais " Artificial Intelligence and Educational Challenges: Fundamental Concepts, Present and Future Applications".

+  Paulo Novais [Full Professor at the Department of Informatics and researcher at the     ALGORITMI Centre, School of Engineering, University of Minho]

-* 10:15 Presentation of the FAIaS project - Fostering Artificial Intelligence at Schools//programme and expected outcomes,
+* 10:45 Presentation of the FAIaS project - Fostering Artificial Intelligence at Schools//programme and expected outcomes,
 Gregorio Robles [Coordinating partner of FAIaS & Full Professor at Universidad Rey Juan Carlos]
-* 10:30 Paulo Novais "Ethics for robots and other philosophical challenges of Artificial Intelligence in education" [Professor of Computer Science at the Department of Informatics, in the School of Engineering of the University of Minho]

 * 11:15 Coffee break
 * 11:45 "An Artificial Intelligence centered on trust”